Roaa09/GPT2/README.md

 - **Model Size**: Modify d_model, num_layers, and num_heads
 - **Dataset**: Replace TinyStories with another dataset
 - **Settings**: Adjust epochs, batch size, or optimizer parameters
+- **Tokenizer**:You can use the trained tokenizer attached with code or train a new one
 ---

 ## Limitations